 To promote good sleep habits:

-- Keep inside lighting appropriate for the time of day
+- Use inside lighting that reflects the time of day

 - Help the person keep a regular daytime schedule